senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 1. [kubectl](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/install-kubectl.md)
 1. [Helm 3](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/install-helm.md)
+1. Kubernetes

-### Prerequisites on kubernetes
+### Prerequisites on Kubernetes

 1. Persistent Volume Claims:
-    1. PostgreSql
+    1. PostgreSql - `postgresql-persistent-volume-claim`
+    1. RabbitMQ = `rabbitmq-persistent-volume-claim`
-    1. Senzing
+    1. Senzing - `senzing-persistent-volume-claim`
         1. 50GB
         1. Read-Write-Many

-## Non-airgapped system
+## On non-airgapped system

+On a non-airgapped system,
+aggregate all of the files needed on an air-gapped system.

+### Create artifact directory

+A new directory is created to place all artifacts that will be compressed into a single file.
-On a non-airgapped system:
+On the non-airgapped system:

-1. :pencil2: Choose a name that will be used for the new `.zip` file and for the working directory use to construct the `.zip` file.
+1. :pencil2: Choose a name that will be used for the new `.zip` file and for a new working directory used to construct the `.zip` file.
    Example:

     ```console
     export SENZING_AIRGAPPED_FILENAME=my-senzing-airgapped
     ```

-1. Make a directory on a non-airgapped system for artifacts to be transferred to air-gapped system.
+1. Make a directory on the non-airgapped system that will be used to aggregate artifacts to be transferred to air-gapped system.
    Example:

     ```console